jiankaiwang/ITHandbook/mysql/basis_command.md

 mysql > optimize table t2;
 ```

-###Insert, delete, update entries into the database
+## Insert, delete, update entries into the database
----

 Insert a entry into the table: